 Choose your redemption method.
 The options are: “Redeem travel purchases,” “Book a trip,” “Get gift cards,” “Get an account credit,” “Get a check by mail,” and “Transfer Rewards.”

 Follow the instructions for the option you’ve chosen.

-As you can see, there’s a lot of different ways to redeem Venture miles.
-And with 2 miles for every dollar spent, along with a 50,000-mile initial bonus, they’ll build up fast.
-It’s also useful to note that you can redeem through the Capital One app too.
+So, Capital One Venture’s redemption process is one of its major perks.
+Plus, with 2 miles / $1 spent, along with a 75,000 miles initial bonus, miles build up fast.
+It’s also useful to note that you can redeem through the Capital One app, too.
 Just log in with the same user name and password, click “Redeem Rewards” at the bottom, and select one of the options.

 Here are the options for redeeming Capital One Venture miles:

 The most convenient part about redeeming Capital One Venture miles is that you don’t have to decide to use them before making a purchase.
-You can use the so-called purchase eraser to pay for any type of travel expense charged to your card in the last 90 days.
+You can pay for any type of travel expense charged to your card in the last 90 days.
 Capital One isn’t stingy about what it considers travel, either.
 It includes everything from hotels, airlines and cruises to Airbnb and Uber.
-That flexibility, combined with Venture’s top-notch rewards value, makes it one of the best cards available to frequent travelers.
+That flexibility, combined with Capital One Venture’s top-notch rewards value, makes it one of the best cards available to frequent travelers.